linl33/bohemia/guides/guide_openhds_setup.md

       - Finally, click on the "Start Social Group Task" button (and wait for the table to populate accordingly)
 - Reload the application via tomcat, and resync tablet database

-# Field-worker instructions
+# Data collection

 This is the end of the admin's guide.
-The fieldworker's guide is available [HERE](guide_fieldworker.md).
+The data collection guide is available [HERE](guide_data_collection.md).